hunterf2278/sep10-freedom-project/blog/entry06.md

 ##### 5/9/26

 ## Content
- I made my website by first planning it out with my wireframes and how I wanted to do it.
-TI made three wireframes for my computer version where I decided to do three tabs on my Navbar.
-One page would eb the homepage, next was the PArt A page and lastly Part B. Afeter I finished that, I started coding my Navbar and title on the homepage.
+ I made my website by first planning the layouy with wireframes.
+I made three wireframes for my computer version because I decided to do three tabs on my Navbar.
+One page would be the homepage, next was the Part A page and lastly Part B. Afeter I finished that, I started coding my Navbar and title on the homepage.
 Then I started to edit certain part of each page, such as creating cards and adding my content in them for each page.
-For my part B and my homepage I had to change how I wanted it layed out because it didn't fit with my content and i didn't like it.
-So i changed it and now I am satisfied with the layout and my whole website.
+In my homepage and part I had to change the layout because it didn't fit with my content and I didn't like it.
+Now I am satisfied with the layout and my whole website.

 This is an image of my Part B page:
 <img src="Screenshot 2026-05-10 2.23.28 PM.png"/>